-New Home Sales Myths
+New Home Sales Basics in Texas

 - Buyer’s agents should determine which options are standard and which are available at a price; tell buyers about this to avoid unpleasant surprises later.